crtclmmnt/crtclmmnt.github.io/index.md

     <ul>
       <li>
         <h3 style="text-align: left; margin-bottom: 5px;">Individual Meditation Instruction</h3>
-        I want you to meditate.
+        <p>I want you to meditate.
 So do it.
 Please!
-There are so many benefits to meditation I can't even begin to describe them.
+There are so many benefits to meditation I can't even begin to describe them.</p>
+        <strong>Learn More</strong>
       </li>
       <li>
         <h3 style="text-align: left; margin-bottom: 5px;">Meditation Workshops for Workplaces</h3>
-        I want you to meditate.
+        <p>I want you to meditate.
 So do it.
 Please!
-There are so many benefits to meditation I can't even begin to describe them.
+There are so many benefits to meditation I can't even begin to describe them.</p>
+        <strong>Learn More</strong>
       </li>
     </ul>
   </div>